Fort Lyon Program Referrals

 When reviewing applications, the following criteria is used to determine acceptance.

-- If on parole or released from incarnation, there must be a minimum of 6 months of independent living prior to acceptance.
+If on parole or released from lengthy incarceration, there must be a minimum of 6 months of independent living prior to acceptance.

-- Have no open cases.
-Applicant must have all cases closed prior to coming into program.
+Have no open cases.
+Applicant must have all cases closed prior to coming into the program.
+We are not able to accept those that are incompetent to stand trial, on bond, or acceptance will be used to modify sentencing or plea agreements.

 Other important information: